Dr. Paul Werstine

 Positions and Honours

-- Award from Folger Shakespeare Library for “scrupulous editing of the entire canon of Shakespeare”.
+- Recipient of an Award from the Folger Shakespeare Library for “scrupulous editing of the entire canon of Shakespeare,” 2014.

 - Trustee of the Shakespeare Association of America, elected for the term 1994-97.